-It is also one of the most scenic rounds in golf, starting just on the outskirts of town (like St Andrews’ Old Course) with six holes playing along the sea’s edge.
-Fantastic views around the course of Fidra Island – the inspiration for Robert Louis Stevenson’s Treasure Island, and Bass Rock, home to one of the world’s largest gannet colonies and across the Firth of Forth to the Kingdom of Fife.
+The North Berwick Golf Course is one stop on the picturesque Edinburgh & East Lothian Golf Tour in Scotland.
+It is also one of the most scenic rounds in golf, with fantastic views of Fidra Island – the inspiration for Robert Louis Stevenson’s Treasure Island, and Bass Rock – home to one of the world’s largest gannet colonies.

 The North Berwick Golf Club boasts one of the world’s most famous original par 3s, The Redan.
 The 15th measures 189 yards from the championship tee with a severely sloping green from front right-to-back left, a classic Redan hole.